6 Fall Flavors That Are Way Less Basic Than Pumpkin Spice

 Maple

 The colorful, falling leaves of autumn are pretty much synonymous with maple trees and, of course, maple syrup.
 This sweet flavor pairs well with other sugary treats, whether it's a pancake or ice cream, as well as salty-savory foods like bacon or breakfast sausages.
-Maple drinks are also in vogue this year, so get sipping.
+Maple drinks have also been in vogue for the past few autumns, so get sipping.

 Butternut Squash